 - Research Methods and Statistics with R 1

-What do I need to do about textbooks?@hLevel>
+What do I need to do about textbooks?

 The answer is: "Nothing yet!"

-We will give you access to electronic versions (ebooks) of the module texts for your Year 1 and Year 2 core modules.
-In some cases, a hard copy will be also waiting for you when you join us on campus, and it will be yours to keep.
-We buy some of these directly from the publishers, and then give them to you.
-Here are the details of most of the books that you will have in your personal neuroscience and psychology library.
+We will give you copies of the module texts for your Year 1 and Year 2 core modules – they are yours to keep.
+We buy these directly from the publishers, and then pass them on to you.
+These books will be provided as e-books.
+Here are the details of the books that you will have in your personal neuroscience and psychology library:

 - Bear, M.F., Connors., B.W., & Paradiso, M.A.
 Neuroscience.Exploring the Brain.
 Wolters Kluwer.